-4.2 Goodwill
+4.2 Goodwill and intangible assets

-The acquisition of OGE in 2012 results in goodwill which, according to IFRS 3, is not amortised.
+The acquisition of OGE in 2012 and the addition of new shares in the joint operation NETRA in 2019 resulted in goodwill in the amount of \in 840.3 million (previous year: \in 830.4 million) which, according to IFRS 3, is not amortised.
 Therefore, in the financial year, impairment testing in accordance with IAS 36.80 ff. was performed on the basis of the cash-generating unit, which in the present case represents the Group; this impairment testing gave no indication of impairment.